Walt Disney World Resort Reviews: Best Values

-The following privileges apply when staying at any of the Disney resorts (Value, Moderate, Deluxe, Disney Vacation Club and Ft.
-Wilderness cabins & campsites):
+The following privileges apply when staying at any of the Disney resorts (Value, Moderate, Deluxe, Disney Vacation Club and Fort Wilderness cabins & campsites):

-- Unlimited free use of the excellent Disney transportation system (buses, boats and Monorails) which connects all of the Disney resorts to the theme parks and Downtown Disney, and connects the Disney resorts to each other.
+- Unlimited free use of the excellent Disney transportation system (buses, boats and monorails) which connects all of the Disney resorts to the theme parks and Disney Springs, and connects the Disney resorts to each other.

 - Charging privileges – you can charge most purchases in the Disney resorts and theme parks to your room key.